 I’m going to take a step away from safety for the rest of the Toolkit — at least mostly.
-Today, I suppose, you will learn how to avoid being crushed by falling ornaments, but the safety lesson starts and ends right there.
-What I mean is this: we’re going to be focusing on how to hang a decoration and keep it hung.
+Today, I suppose, you will learn how to avoid being crushed by falling ornaments.
+However, the safety lesson starts and ends right there.
+What I mean is this: we’re mostly going to be focusing on how to hang a decoration and keep it hung.

 The most obvious form of decoration that needs to be strung up, of course, is holiday lights, and with the coming of December 1st, most folks are getting ready to dive into it.
 Before you even think about hanging a light string, however, you need to do a bit of preparation.